JoshCheek/ttt/Readme.md

 * Computer player cannot lose

+### Iteration 4 - Real CLI

+* binary named ttt
+* accepts --interface cli
+* asks if you want to go first (x) or second (o)
+* plays game vs you

 Iterations For the Interface
 ----------------------------

-I will think about this more later.
-Probably a simple CLI at first, then maybe a CLI with colour.
+Maybe a CLI with colour.
 Then perhaps a web interface or a gui.